bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 ### Server Security: First Steps

-We are now going to take three steps to reduce the number of methods by which an attacker could gain access to your remote server.
+We are now going to take three steps to reduce the number of routes by which an attacker could gain access to your remote server.
 First, we are going to disable root logins via <i>ssh</i>.
 Second, we are going to disable login for all accounts on the remote server.
 Third, and finally, we are going to install a firewall on the remote server.
 Firewall software protects your server by blocking access to the server on ports that are not explicitly enabled by you.

 In the next two steps, we are going to be making two small changes to the text in a configuration file located at _/etc/ssh/sshd_config_.